 The Physics with Scientific Computing courses cover the same core physics as other physics degrees but, unlike other degrees, have a significant emphasis on computing.

-On these courses you will be taught by experts in both physics and computing drawn from every research area of the School of Physics as well as from Bristol Scientific Computing (BriSC), which brings together computing experts from across the Faculty of Science.
+You will be taught by experts in both physics and computing drawn from every research area of the School of Physics, as well as from Bristol Scientific Computing (BriSC), which brings together computing experts from across the Faculty of Science.

-For those wanting to gain more applied computing experience during their degree we offer an option of a year spent working in industry.
+For those wanting to gain more applied computing experience during their degree, we offer the MSci Physics with Scientific Computing with Industrial Experience.

 What kind of student would this course suit?